pip-services/pip-services-docs/content/en/python/rpc/connect/http_connection_resolver.md

 > register(correlation_id: Optional[str])

-- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through a call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.

 #### resolve
 Resolves a single component connection.
-If connections are configured to be retrieved from Discovery service it finds a IDiscovery and resolves the connection there.
+If the connections are configured to be retrieved from Discovery service, it finds a IDiscovery and resolves the connection there.

 > resolve(correlation_id: Optional[str]): [ConfigParams](../../../commons/config/config_params)

-- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through a call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id used to trace execution through the call chain.
 - **returns**: [ConfigParams](../../../commons/config/config_params) - resolved connection.